-Bean Drop/Spill The Beans Bins: Students select a zip lock back from the bin marked with their group's shape.
+Activities like Bean Drop (pictured above), can be found in their math center bins.
+For Bean Drop, students select a zip lock back from the bin marked with their group’s shape.
 The bags contain the correct amount of dual colored beans, and a small cup.
-Recording Sheets are held in the manilla folders in each bin.
-Free bin labels can be found at First Grade Garden.
+Recording Sheets are also included in each bin.

 Finally, how do students know where to go?
 Well, the work board below tells them based on their current grouping.
 Our math block is 60 minutes, so each center is 30 minutes long.
 I used to try three rotations of 20-minute centers, but it always felt too rushed.
 Now we have 5 days of different centers.
 Each group sees me at least twice a week.
 I also have the luxury of having our math specialist support two groups on the days she is in our classroom.